Structural Educational Injustice, Political Responsibility, and Epistemic Activism

 This article presents a pedagogical approach for disrupting epistemic injustice.
 In it, A. C. Nikolaidis first demonstrates that different forms of epistemic injustice — testimonial, hermeneutical, and contributory — are the result of limited or distorted conceptual resources and then argues that concept proliferation can be a promising educational means for overcoming such limitations and distortions.
 Concept proliferation involves a combination of increasing exposure to diverse, especially marginalized, concepts and providing students with necessary critical tools for questioning harmful and erroneous concepts.
 Concept proliferation is beneficial for both individual students and society at large.
 It liberates students from the confines of harmful concepts that limit their self-understanding, but also provides them with skills necessary to challenge hegemonic concepts that distort collective (social) understanding and contribute to epistemic and systemic injustice.

-A Democratic Critique of Scripted Curriculum (with Julie A. Fitz)
+A Democratic Critique of Scripted Curriculum

 Journal of Curriculum Studies 52, no. 2 (2020): 195–213